Kiuwan logo

-Application Security and Ransomware
+Application Security Strategies to Combat Ransomware

 In light of the recent, high-profile ransomware attacks on Colonial Pipeline, the National Basketball Association (NBA), and JBS Foods, the cybersecurity community, IT experts, and executive management from businesses of every size are taking application security more seriously than ever before.
 Ransomware changes the landscape of security from reactive to proactive—meaning that the focus of application security is changing from pre-deployment vulnerability testing to ensuring that developers and security teams perform security checks during every stage in the software development life cycle (SDLC).
 Extensive testing, extra planning, and code testing along the entire life cycle is expensive and time-consuming, however the money spent up front on these tasks will likely prevent compromises, breaches, and ransomware attacks that not only cost millions of dollars for data recovery, it also will preserve a company’s reputation.